patrickbucher/gopl/library.md

         as needed.
 The return value n is the length of s; err is always nil.
 If the buffer becomes too large, WriteString will panic with ErrTooLarge.

+#### `bytes.Equal`

+    func Equal(a, b []byte) bool
+        Equal returns a boolean reporting whether a and b are the same length and contain the same bytes.
+A nil argument is equivalent to an empty slice.

 ## `crypto`

     Package crypto collects common cryptographic constants.